jeffrey-agyepong/ja-web-design/src/content/post/why-does-my-website-need-a-clear-call-to-action.md

 ---
 _schema: default
 title: Why does my website need a clear call to action?
+excerpt: Discover why a clear call to action (CTA) is crucial for your website's success.
+Learn how to design effective CTAs that capture visitor interest, build trust, and drive conversions.
+Enhance your website's performance by optimizing buttons and links to ensure your audience takes the desired actions.
 author: Eden Maas
 image: https://ik.imagekit.io/boxhuwbys/JA-Web-Design-CTA.webp
 ---